 Deb has been married to a wonderful man, for the last 27 years.
 They have two beautiful and amazing daughters, 20 and 18 years old.
 She enjoys being outside, camping, walking, traveling and her favorite food is Thai curry.

-Deb currently resides in Arlington Heights, Illinois.
+Deb currently resides in the NW Suburbs.